 Additionally, OSH-PIP has a comprehensive due process procedure which outlines the processes for addressing concerns about intern performance as well as interns’ concerns about training.
 Related procedures and protocols are provided in hard copy to all interns during orientation via the OSH-PIP Handbook.

-Interns participate in weekly didactic seminars.
+Interns participate in weekly didactic seminars presented by members of the Internship Training Committee as well as guest speakers.
 The didactic seminars are designed to build upon prior academic preparation and clinical training and to complement interns’ experiential clinical training based on the aims, profession-wide competencies, and learning elements of the training program.
-The didactic seminars prepare interns to face a wide variety of professional issues and circumstances that they are likely to encounter throughout their careers.
+Didactics prepare interns to face a wide variety of clinical and professional circumstances they are likely to encounter throughout their careers.

 Interns will complete a 2-hour group presentation on a diversity topic of their choosing to the Psychology Department in the spring.
 For any interested intern, efforts can also be made to assign an intern to an OSH Diversity Committee subcommittee.

-The purpose of the OSH-PIP program evaluation/research project is to provide interns with the experience of conducting program evaluation/research in a state hospital setting.
+Opportunities to engage in program evaluation or a research project in a state hospital setting are also available through OSH and the OSH psychology department.
 Psychologists in state hospitals provide many services, including conducting program evaluation and research to improve the services that are offered in these settings and contribute to knowledge that benefits society.
-Regardless if you choose to pursue a research career, being able to conduct program evaluation and research is an important part of being a well-rounded psychologist.

 Interns can attend weekly Psychiatry Grand Rounds, weekly psychiatry Journal Club meetings, and other trainings provided by OSH through the Education Development Department.
 Additionally, interns receive 40 hours of educational leave during their internship year to attend local and national conferences (e.g., American Psychological Association, American Psychology – Law Society, etc.).